thunderbird/thunderbird-android/docs/contributing/development-environment.md

 2. Select **Open an Existing Project**
 3. Navigate to the cloned repository and open it
 4. Wait for project sync and indexing

-**If the sync fails with `SDK location not found`**, the `components/` build needs its own SDK location: Android Studio writes `sdk.dir` only into the `local.properties` in the repository root, which that separate included build does not read.

-1. Find your SDK path in Android Studio under **Settings/Preferences**, **Languages & Frameworks**, **Android SDK**, shown as **Android SDK Location**
-2. Add `systemProp.android.home=<sdk-path>` to your Gradle user properties file to cover all projects at once, or `sdk.dir=<sdk-path>` to `components/local.properties` for this repository only, creating the file if it does not exist yet
-3. Sync again

-The Gradle user properties file is `%USERPROFILE%\.gradle\gradle.properties` on Windows and `~/.gradle/gradle.properties` on Linux and macOS.
-Neither file is committed.
-In `.properties` files a single backslash is an escape character, so write Windows paths with forward slashes.

 ### 3. Configure Android Studio